 After the bridge closed, it was made very clear that this bridge is treasured by both the community and its leaders.
 The author would like to extend a special thank you to the Eau Claire City Council for voting to preserve this extremely historic structure.
-As repairs begin, the author hopes to visit the bridge and be able to document the process.
-It is also worth noting that the replacement of all five piers will not affect the historic integrity of this bridge.
-The real significance lies in the complex iron work of the main four trusses.

 The photo above is an overview, and the photo below shows truss details.
 The photos taken show the bridge before and after the trail conversion.
 As work begins to repair this bridge, the author will continue to update this page.